 UAE weather: Hot and hazy forecast for Thursday

-The weather in UAE will continue to be hot and hazy on Thursday, according to the national Met department (NCM).
+The weather in UAE is expected to be hazy and hot on Thursday, according to the national Met department (NCM).

-The weather forecast for today is hot and hazy during the daytime and partly cloudy at times.
-Clouds will appear eastward by afternoon.
+The weather forecast for today is fair to partly cloudy and hazy at times during daytime.

+Low clouds will appear over the east coast by morning, with a probability of some convective clouds formation by afternoon over the mountains eastward.

+It will get humid by night and Friday morning over some coastal areas with a chance of fog and mist formation especially northward.

-Light to moderate winds, freshening at times causing blowing dust and sand reducing horizontal visibility over the exposed areas.
+Light to moderate winds, freshening at times causing blowing dust and sand during daytime.

 The sea will be slight in the Arabian Gulf and in Oman Sea.